HL7/uv-lab-rep-ig/input/pagecontent/semantic-notes.md

 </div>

 # Composition status (R4)
 A Composition defines the structure and narrative content necessary for a laboratory report.
-A Composition status represents a workflow and clinical status of the composition.
+A Composition status represents a workflow and clinical status of the Composition.

 |Lvl|Code|Display|Definition|
 |:---:| --------- | ----------- | ------------------------------------------------------------------------------------- |